botworld-wiki/beatburger.github.io/index.md

 layout: default
 permalink: /
-title: Botworld Community Wiki
+title: Botworld Adventure community Wiki
-description: All the best the Botworld Adventure Community has to offer to help you progress through this awesome game !
-Robopedia, Guides, Maps, and more...
+description: Everything about Bots, Abilities, Maps,.. anything in Botworld !
+All the best Tips, Guides, and Resources the Botworld Adventure community could gather.

 ---